The-Four-Lords/GoDot_Examples_and_CheatSheet/README.md

 KinematicBody2D | Meant to be player controlled.
 No affected by 2D physics engine.
 Can be moved directly with a control (don't have to move it with external forces)
 Camera2D | Camera node for 2D scenes.
 It forces the screen (current layer) to scroll following this node.
 This makes it easier (and faster) to program scrollable scenes than manually changing the position of CanvasItem based nodes.
 This node is intended to be a simple helper to get things going quickly and it may happen often that more functionality is desired to change how the camera works.
 To make your own custom camera node, simply inherit from Node2D and change the transform of the canvas by calling get_viewport().set_canvas_transform(m) in Viewport.
 Can select Current true for set the camera like main view.
 It is possible modify the camera Zoom and Camera Angle.
 TileMap | Node for 2D tile-based maps.
 Tilemaps use a TileSet which contain a list of tiles (textures plus optional collision, navigation, and/or occluder shapes) which are used to create grid-based maps.
+TileSet | A TileSet is a library of tiles for a TileMap.
+It contains a list of tiles, each consisting of a sprite and optional collision shapes.Tiles are referenced by a unique integer ID

 ### Classes